From the World Heritage inscription:

 Catedral Primada de America: Located within the Colonial Zone of Santo Domingo, this cathedral is dedicated to St. Mary of the Incarnation.
 It is the oldest cathedral in the Americas.
 The construction for the cathedral begun in 1502 and was completed in 1540.

 Parque Colon: This is a square located within the Colonial City of Santo Domingo.
 It is one of the most important squares in the city’s colonial zone.
 It borders the 16th-century Cathedral and the Christopher Columbus statue that was built in the 19th century.

 Calle del Conde: This is a pedestrian-only street that is home to many notable historical buildings, some of which were built during the early 20th century.
 It is also connected to Parque Colon.

 Calle Las Damas: This is another important landmark within the colonial city because it is the oldest paved road in the New World.
 It was constructed in 1502.

-View my complete list of UNESCO World Heritage Sites in Dominican Republic.
+View my complete list of UNESCO World Heritage Sites in the Dominican Republic.